flecoqui/ASTool/README.md

      After few minutes, the image should be available in the new registry:

      The image is built using the DockerFile below:

             FROM microsoft/dotnet:2.2.103-sdk-alpine AS build-env
+            WORKDIR /app

+            # copy csproj and restore as distinct layers
+            COPY  cs/ASTool/ASTool/*.csproj ./ASTool/
+            WORKDIR /app/ASTool
+            RUN dotnet restore

+            # copy everything else and build app
+            WORKDIR /app
+            #COPY Tests/SmoothAsset/. ./outputvideo/

+            COPY cs/ASTool/ASTool/. ./ASTool/
+            WORKDIR /app/ASTool
+            RUN dotnet publish --self-contained -r linux-musl-x64 -c Release -o out
+            #RUN dotnet publish  -c Release -o out

+            FROM microsoft/dotnet:2.2-runtime-deps-alpine AS runtime
+            WORKDIR /app
+            COPY --from=build-env /app/ASTool/out ./
+            #COPY --from=build-env /app/outputvideo ./outputvideo/

+            ENTRYPOINT ["./ASTool", "--version"]

+This DockerFile is available [here](https://raw.githubusercontent.com/flecoqui/ASTool/master/Docker/Dockerfile.linux-musl) on line.
+The image built from this DockerFile contains only the ASTool binary.
+It's possible to create an image with an embedded Smooth Streaming Asset for a Push scenario, in that case, you need to copy the Smooth Streaming asset in the folder Tests\SmoothAsset.
+You can use for instance the following command  line:

+            C:\git\me\ASTool> az acr build --registry testacreu2   --image astoolpush.linux-musl:v1 . -f Docker\Dockerfile.push.linux-musl

+Dockerfile below for the push scenario where the smooth streaming asset is embedded in the image:

+            FROM microsoft/dotnet:2.2.103-sdk-alpine AS build-env